MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 (Purchasing >> Cards >> Vendor >> select a vendor >> E-mail >> enable email address based on document type >> Email Address) This issue can occur with all reports, and these can be caused by MessageID issues or Reply To issues.
 Make sure to remove all MessageIDs and Reply To emails.

 > [!NOTE]
-> Verify this error **Unknown Error Occurred** is happening for all users that are trying to send emails.
-If this error only happens for example on two users, and you are using RDS Server, we have seen where deleting the User Profile on the RDS server and recreating it has fixed this error message and issue for those couple of users.

-> [!NOTE]
 > **Items to Rule out and test with Unknown error occurred and Modern Auth**
 >